nazar/recipetrees/README.md

 ## Advanced Filtering

 We've talked about ingredient filtering.
 You are also able to further filter recipes by tags, categories (i.e BBQ recipes) and cuisines.

+# Technical Features

+**Recipe Forks**: User can fork/clone a recipe and modify it to their requirements.
+RecipeTrees employs an acyclic graph to define all fork relationships.
+An example can be seen [here](http://recipetrees.com/recipes/2_plain-basmati-rice---rice-cooker) click on the Forks tab.

+**Nutrition Calculator**: All ingredients are databased with an easy Admin facility where nutritional value per ingredient can be defined using [FatSecret API](http://www.fatsecret.com/).
+Each recipe collates all ingredients to produce a per-potion and a per-meal nutritional figures.

+**Recipes all the way Down**: A recipe can list another recipe as an ingredient.
+In such instances a per-recipe ingredient list, instructions and nutritional breakdown are provided for each recipe plus a combined total.
+Example [here](http://recipetrees.com/recipes/8_slow-cooked-beef-goulash).

+**Facebook Integration**: Uses Facebook Connect for seamless user-registrations.
+Also employs Facebook's comments widget.

+**Ingredients Database**: Lists all used ingredients but also links similar ingredients, recipes that use this and similar ingredients.
+See [tomato](http://recipetrees.com/ingredients/178_tomato).

+# Contributing

+Please feel free to hack away on RecipeTrees; I hope that the interwebs forks this into something interesting :)

+I would be truly grateful (and humbled) if you decide to send a pull request.
+Before you do, please open a ticket describing the issue that is being addresses.

+# Support

+RecipeTrees is released under the MIT license.
+Please fork and customise to your requirements.

+Contact me via GitHub if you require assistance in deploying a RecipeTrees fork to your server or if you require any specific modifications.